Master's in Professional Writing Program

-- One internship (A second internship may be taken in lieu of an elective course) (3/6 credits)
+- One ENL internship (A second internship may be taken in lieu of an elective course) (3/6 credits)

 In preparing for the portfolio, you will research (in ENL 510) the historical trends, rhetorical and theoretical underpinnings, and current best practices in your chosen field of writing.
-Based upon the research, you will draft a thesis proposal demonstrating your understanding of that field and justifying your proposed portfolio concept, including an in-depth discussion of your work as it relates to writing professionally.
+Based upon that research, you will draft a thesis proposal demonstrating your understanding of the field and justifying your proposed portfolio concept, including an in-depth discussion of your work as it relates to writing professionally.
 Your mission in the thesis proposal is to demonstrate expertise in your chosen field and rhetorical acumen for constructing a sound, professional portfolio.